Skip to main content

 • “Immersive setting, compelling narrative but buggy with graphical issues.”

-• “In my playthrough, I found it to be buggy; there isn't much of a tutorial, tab windows can be all over the place, and I activated an option to change outfit.
-I found myself stuck in a locked loop as you could not put on clothes but could not leave the menu unless you put on clothes.”
+• “In my playthrough I found it to be buggy, there isn't much of a tutorial, tab windows can be all over the place and I activated an option to change outfit, I found myself stuck in a locked out loop as you could not put on clothes but could not leave the menu unless you put on clothes.”

 4 mentions Positive Neutral Negative

-• “It's a PC game that plays like a mobile game, optimized for quick bursts of play throughout the day, thanks to action limits.”
+• “It’s a PC game that plays like a mobile game, optimized for quick bursts of playing throughout the day, thanks to action limits.”

-• “Plus, it's poorly optimized in parts, with missing tooltips, missing descriptions, and missions popping up way before you are ready for them.
-The complexity is not always properly explained.”
+• “Plus poorly optimized in parts, missing tool-tips, missing descriptions, missions popping up way before you are ready for them, complex, without its complexity always properly explained.”

 • “A compelling text-based RPG that drives the player to constantly ask 'what happens next?'
 This game is best for those who want to truly play a character or role in an immersive world, rather than for those who want to pursue stat optimization or focus on combat.”